websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/configuring-structure-fields.md

 # Configuring Structure Fields

-You can edit the fields in a Structure, as well as the properties of each field:
+You can edit Structure fields and their properties:

 1. Open the Product Menu and go to the Site Menu heading &rarr; *Content & Data* &rarr; *Web Content*.
 1. Select the *Structures* tab.